Course Outline

 Format:

 You will produce a 1500-word essay that directly addresses your chosen essay topic (3 choices available) and makes a central cohesive argument.
 Essay should be formatted as follows: Times New Roman, 12 point font, 1.5 double line spacing.
-Essay should be written in formal, academic style.
-You need to use Harvard referencing style.
-Ensure you are consistent.
+Harvard referencing style.
 Include in-text citations and a corresponding reference list.
-Essay must include a minimum of three (3) academic references.
+Essay must include a minimum of six (6) academic references.
 Submit as Word .doc format.

 Criteria: